 Exalate: A Workflow Orchestration Tool

-Exalate also has an intuitive AI-powered Groovy-based scripting engine that is perfect for intricate workflows.
-You can set it up any way you want, using conditional logic, or advanced data mappings, there’s a place for every workflow.
+It also has an intuitive AI-powered Groovy-based scripting engine that is perfect for intricate workflows.
+You can set it up any way you want.
+Using conditional logic or advanced data mappings, there’s a place for every workflow.

 Let’s discuss some practical workflow orchestration examples.